yashu1wwww/Google-Movies-Auto-Ratings/README.md

 # Google-Movies-Auto-Ratings
-Google Movies Auto Ratings Using Selenium with python in localhost
+Google Movies Auto Ratings Using Selenium with python on localhost

 ## If it confort to use in undetected_chromedriver script then fork it...